-To update or uninstall Deep Security Agent or Relay, or to create a diagnostic package for support (see Create a diagnostic package and logs), you must temporarily disable agent self-protection.
+To update or uninstall Deep Security Agent or Relay, or if you're a local user trying to create a diagnostic package for support from the command line Create a diagnostic package and logs, you must temporarily disable agent self-protection.

 You can configure agent self-protection using either the Deep Security Manager, or the command line on the agent's computer.

 - Open the Computer or Policy editorYou can change these settings for a policy or for a specific computer.
 To change the settings for a policy, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details).
 To change the settings for a computer, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). where you want to enable agent self-protection.

 - In the Agent Self-Protection section, select Yes to prevent local end-users from uninstalling, stopping, or otherwise modifying the Agent.

 - For Local override requires password, select Yes and type an authentication password.
 The authentication password is highly recommended because it prevents unauthorized use of the dsa_control command.
 After specifying the password here, it must be entered with the dsa_control command using the -p or --passwd= option whenever a command is run on the agent.

 You can enable and disable self-protection using the command line.
 The command line has one limitation: you cannot specify an authentication password.
 You'll need to use Deep Security Manager for that.
 See Configure self-protection through Deep Security Manager for details.

 - Log in to the Windows agent locally.

 - Open the Command Prompt (cmd.exe) as Administrator.